morimekta/providence/docs/_posts/2018-03-05-providence-thrift-bridge.md

   thrift protocol format.
 It uses bitmaps with simple order of fields to know what is present, and just assumes everything is formatted the correct way.

+This can be found in the `providence-thrift-protocol` module.

+### Service Compatibility

+This module adds server and client implementations that can task to standard thrift service implementations.
+There are both client and server classes for each type of server.

+- `SocketServer` is a simple TCP socket server talking with one client at a time.
+Each connection will bind up a thread and will only handle one service call at a time.
+See `SocketClientHandler` and `SocketServer` classes.
+The providence client is thread safe, and will queue up messages to be handled internally.

+- `NonblockingSocketServer` is a more advanced TCP socket server that uses framed buffer messages between the client and server, and can handle calls and responses in parallel and out of order.
+It uses a more complex socket channel system to handle messages internally.
+The client is thread safe and can be handled by multiple threads at a time over the same channel.
+  The server has a shared thread pool used to provision workers to handle each call.
+See `NonblockingSocketClientHandler` and `NonblockingSocketServer` classes.

+This can be found in the `providence-thrift-compat` module.